publiccodenet/publiccode.net/product-requirements-document.md

 * Future-looking (but not futuristic) and a bit timeless
 * Synthesis of digital (process), architectural (physical civic infrastructure), and organic (humanity), to reflect the work’s central medium in its physical and human contexts
 * Pops of color and purposeful photography of people and places can help bring it to life
 * Imprintable.
-A neutral/monochromatic design foundation enables others to see themselves, their orgs and communities in our work.
+A neutral/monochromatic design foundation enables others to see themselves, their organizations and communities in our work.
 Heavy branding can interfere with this.
 * Not: Generic, white-labelable
 * Intimacy at scale.
 Bridge the gap between human scale and civic/global implications.
 * Key elements can feature simple interactivity and animation, to bring the site subtly to life